Julien-R44/bentocache/docs/content/docs/extend/custom_cache_driver.md

 Similarly, the `L1CacheDriver` interface is the same, except that it is not async.

 So this should be quite easy to implement.
-Feel free to take a lot at [the existings drivers](https://github.com/Julien-R44/bentocache/tree/develop/drivers) implementations for inspiration.
+Feel free to take a lot at [the existing drivers](https://github.com/Julien-R44/bentocache/tree/main/packages/bentocache/src/drivers) implementations for inspiration.

 Also note that your driver will receive two additional parameters in the constructor : `ttl` and `prefix`.
 These parameters are common to every drivers and their purpose is explained in the [options](../options.md) page.